 In order to achieve these goals and serve all New Mexicans effectively, the department has various divisions and bureaus which enhance, support, and complement one another.
 Below, you will find information and descriptions of these divisions and bureaus.

 The Administrative Services Division provides leadership, direction, and administrative services support to each agency program to achieve organizational goals and objectives.
 The division is made up of the General Services Bureau and the Financial Management Bureau.

 The Economic Research & Analysis Bureau (ER&A) is the principal source of labor market information for the state.
-ER&A collects, analyzes, and disseminates this data in cooperation with the U.S. Department of Labor's Bureau of Labor Statistics (BLS) and the Employment and Training Administration (ETA).
+ER&A collects, analyzes, reports, and publishes information about economic conditions and trends such as the unemployment rate, job growth and wage levels.

 The Employment Services Division was created to build a strong partnership between business and the public workforce system.
 The Employment Services Division will use a combination of proven and innovative strategies to provide greater solutions, tools, and services to the business community of New Mexico.
 Working with Local Workforce Boards and their Business Service Units, the department helps disseminate agency policy and employee business-driven best practices.
 These activities include bi-annual workforce forms and a statewide conference.
 Additionally the division provides on-going technical assistance.

 - Trade Adjustment Assistance (TAA) is federally funded and was created to assist workers who are dislocated due to foreign imports or the transfer of production to Mexico or Canada.
 The program offers retaining, and reimbursement for job search and relocation expenses.
 It also provides monetary benefits, referred to as TRA, for those who enroll in TAA approved training.